skulumani/system_setup/README.md

 ## Xfce setup

-for the time use this %a %b %e %Y %T
+For the time use this `%a %b %e %Y %T`

 ## Jekyll for website development